elrichi31/elrichi31/README.md

 ## 🔍 About me

 ✨ Passionate about **ethical hacking, secure software development**, and **cloud automation**.<br>
-🎓 Computer Science student at USFQ, recognized on the Dean’s List, with an emphasis in Data Science.<br>
+🎓 Computer Science Engineer from USFQ, recognized on the Dean’s List, with a focus on Data Science.<br>
-🔐 I collaborate with **BethaLabs** en proyectos de ciberseguridad y desarrollo: auditorías, despliegues seguros, hosting profesional (ej. *hotelapp.bethalabs.com*).<br>
+🔐 I collaborate with **BethaLabs** on cybersecurity and software development projects — including security audits, safe deployments, and professional hosting (e.g. *hotelapp.bethalabs.com*).<br>
-📦 Proyecto reciente: **App de Control de Gastos** — una SPA con React en frontend y API segura en backend para registrar ingresos/gastos y visualizar estadísticas.<br>
+📦 Recent project: **Expense Tracker App** — a SPA built with React on the frontend and a secure API backend to manage income/expenses and visualize statistics.<br>
-🎯 Mi meta: Convertirme en un **Purple Team Engineer**, fusionando ofensiva y defensa en seguridad informática.<br>
+🎯 Goal: Become a **Purple Team Engineer**, combining both offensive and defensive cybersecurity skills.<br>
-🎲 Fun fact: Me encanta “romper” cosas para entenderlas y luego reforzarlas 😉
+🎲 Fun fact: I love breaking things just to understand and rebuild them stronger

 ---